Things to do in San Miniato

 Weekly Food Market: Every Tuesday in Piazza Dante Aligheri.

-Flea Market: Every 1st Sunday of the month there is a fantastic flea market through the main streets and piazzas in the historical centre of San Miniato
+Flea Market: Every 1st Sunday of the month there is a fantastic flea market (above) through the main streets and piazzas in the historical centre of San Miniato

 Farmers Market: Every 3rd Sunday of the month is the Slow Food “Mercatale” farmers market of local producers in the Loggiato di San Domenico.